-- You must check compatibility of any third party products and plugins that might be used for backups, anti-virus, monitoring, etc. as these may also need upgrading for use with vSphere 6.5.
+- You must check compatibility of any third party products and plugins that might be used for backups, anti-virus, monitoring, etc. as these may need upgrading for vSphere 6.7 compatibility.

-- For other VMware products check the Product Interoperability Matrix.
+- To check version compatibility with other VMware products see the Product Interoperability Matrix.

 - Tiny (up to 10 hosts, 100 VMs) – 2 CPUs, 10 GB RAM.

 - Small (up to 100 hosts, 1000 VMs) – 4 CPUs, 16 GB RAM.

 - Medium (up to 400 hosts, 4000 VMs) – 8 CPUs, 24 GB RAM.

 - Large (up to 1000 hosts, 10,000 VMs) – 16 CPUs, 32 GB RAM.